 It’s time to kick off summer with this DIY charred wood s’mores tray — perfect for outdoor entertaining!
-In this tutorial, I also talk about one of the latest woodworking trends taking over Instagram: shou sugi ban.
+In this tutorial, I also show you how to do one of the latest woodworking trends taking over Instagram: shou sugi ban.

 Sponsored project in collab with Bernzomatic.

-Confession: I hate measuring.
-So whenever I can, I avoid it and prefer to cut things to size using the elements of my project as reference to make marks instead.
-While I will provide a few measurements for the sake of accuracy for my tray, feel free to make this tray with custom dimensions!
+Confession: I hate measuring when I do woodworking projects.
+I avoid measuring when I can.
+I prefer to cut things to size using the elements of my project as reference markers instead.
+I provide a few measurements for the sake of accuracy as you make this DIY wooden s’mores tray, but feel free to make this tray with custom dimensions!

 - Bernzomatic TS4000 and Map Pro gas cylinder